ArnaudBMB/Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the elk_install.yml file to /ect/ansible.
+- Copy the elk_install.yml file to /etc/ansible.
 - Update the hosts file to include [elk] as well as the IP of the ELK Server
 - Run the playbook, and navigate to http://40.75.122.15/5601/app/kibana to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it?

-The file for the Elk Playbook is this:  https://github.com/ArnaudBMB/Project1/blob/db56e8dcbddb3b146ab0c4b43978ed675282fe40/Ansible/elk_install.yml
+The file for the ELK Playbook is this:  https://github.com/ArnaudBMB/Project1/blob/db56e8dcbddb3b146ab0c4b43978ed675282fe40/Ansible/elk_install.yml
 The file for the Filebeat Playbook is:  https://github.com/ArnaudBMB/Project1/blob/db56e8dcbddb3b146ab0c4b43978ed675282fe40/Ansible/filebeat-playbook.yml
 Both files should be copied in /etc/ansible